jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 01/23 : Updated NSG template, it's fully customizable.
+Pass in a deployment type for default rules for that deployment, then add additional SecurityRules in the parameters
 - 01/23 : Updated NSG template to add default rules to securityrules if provided
 - 01/23 : Updated NSG template bastion deployment to line up with Sergey's rulset
 - 01/22 : Multiple updates, armtemplate output, network properties, storageaccount obect